KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws3-edit/1diff.md

    {% hint style='info' %}
 We only see differences when a file is unstaged.
    {% endhint %}
+   {% hint style='tip' %}
+Depending on the amount of changes, your terminal may display the output using 'less'.
+To exit out of 'less' type `q`.
+Refer to [Command Line Basics](https://codingandcocktailskc.gitbooks.io/session-2-command-line-basics/content/) for more details on 'less'.
+   {% endhint %}

-1. Take a look at the diff in GitKraken by clicking on the top line and then on _cocktails.txt_ in the **Unstaged Files** list.
+1. In GitKraken, select the top row in the git tree named "//WIP" and then click on _cocktails.txt_ in the **Unstaged Files** list.
+Take a look at the diff and compare to what you saw in the terminal.